 Public space experience and quality

-In my first master's thesis, I explored the spatial and aesthetic experiences of public spaces.
-I am interested in public spaces’ experiential qualities: sensory and bodily experiences as well as social and cultural values.
+In my first master's thesis, I delved into the spatial and aesthetic experiences of public spaces.
+I am particularly interested in the sensory, bodily, social, and cultural qualities that define our interactions with these spaces.

 -